-Last week, I shared how to make some delicious amaretto sugared cranberries.
-The beautiful berries are a delicious addition to desserts or just as a tasty snack by themselves.
+I previously shared how to make some delicious amaretto sugared cranberries.
+These beautiful sugared cranberries are a delicious addition to desserts or just as a tasty snack by themselves.
 They would also make a beautiful gift!
 I am joining with a few of my blog friends to bring you a week of DIY gifts in jars, so check back each day for more fun tutorials.

 There are two schools of thought when it comes to storing sugared cranberries.
 The first says to store the berries on the counter.
 This method keeps the sugary coating crisp, but the cranberries will only be good for 2-3 days.
 The second way to store the berries calls for an airtight lid and a spot in the refrigerator.
 This method keeps the berries fresh for about a week but softens up the sugary coating.
 I came up with this pretty decorative mason jar technique that will accommodate either of these storage methods.